 Set boundaries upfront.

 As a female streamer, I’ve been in uncomfortable situations where a few viewers give me major creeper vibes.
 To be frank, don’t catch feelings for a streamer.
 Just because someone is streaming doesn’t mean they’re available and are looking for a relationship.
-Don’t try to read between the lines and don’t take their kindness as romantic interest.
+Don’t try to read between the lines and don’t take their kindness as a romantic interest.

 This turns me to this recommendation: set boundaries upfront.
 I don’t care if I seem mean; I’ve proactively set boundaries for my own protection.
 This includes having chat rules, stating no creepers/weridos, and not asking me to play with the viewer.
 This protects my integrity and gameplay.
 Sometimes, people just want a conversation, and it’s okay if you don’t have the emotional availability for it.

 It’s okay to say no. People can get upset and unfollow, which is honestly a favor more than anything.
 Follower count shouldn’t impact you.